k-box/k-box/docs/user/documents/upload-edit.md

 ## Upload

+To add a new document, select the collection or sub-collection in which the document will be stored.

 There are several options for uploading a file into K-Box.

 1. For videos use the "Create or Add"  → “Video uploader" option